Who and what gets recognized in peer recognition: Introduction

-We collected students' nominations of strong peers, explanations for these nominations, and self-reported interactions with peers in two offerings of distinct introductory lab and lecture physics courses for first-year students at Cornell University.
+We collected students' nominations of strong peers, explanations for these nominations, and self-reported interactions with peers in two offerings of distinct introductory lab and lecture physics courses for first-year science and engineering students at Cornell University.
 Similar to prior research examining introductory biology and physics courses for first-year students~\cite{grunspan2016,bloodhart2020,sundstrom2022perceptions}, we find a gender bias in peer recognition in which men disproportionately under-nominate women compared to men in all analyzed courses.
-We also find that women disproportionately under-nominate men in the lecture course.
-Comparing the nominations to peer interactions, we find that students form perceptions of strong peers in two ways, each with similar frequency: selecting the strongest of the peers with whom they directly interact (and ``dropping" other interaction ties) and indirectly observing peers' skill sets without directly interacting with them.
-We observe that the gender biases found in this study are related to students selecting from their interaction ties to nominate peers as strong in the course and disproportionately dropping interaction ties with students of a different gender.
-Finally, we find a difference in students' written explanations in the lab course -- where men nominate men more than women because of the ways they interacted, such as being helpful -- but not in the lecture course -- where men and women nominate men and women for similar skill sets.
+We also find that women disproportionately under-nominate men in one offering of the lecture course.
+Comparing the nominations of strong peers to peer interactions, we observe in most cases that the overall gender bias in peer recognition is related to gender bias in interaction-based recognition, where students disproportionately over-nominate their interaction ties to peers of their same gender.
+Finally, we find a difference in students' written explanations in the lab course, where men nominate men more than women because of the ways they interacted, such as being helpful, but not in the lecture course, where men and women nominate men and women for similar skill sets.